benders5e/benders5e/waterbender.md

 <!--div style="height: 6em;">
 </div-->
 ### Advanced Forms
-Only Waterbenders of the Advanced Waterbending specialization have access to these forms.
+Only waterbenders of the Advanced Waterbending specialization have access to these forms.

 #### Water is Everywhere\*
 *Cost: –*